ponylang/rfcs/text/0000-capabilities-based-access-modifers.md

 # Unresolved questions

 Typing in the presence of this scheme of access modifies will need to be resolved.
+In addition other areas of the language which might be effected needs to be identified.